Science Activity Fair and Plant Biology Talk at the Wildflower Center

 Join the Lady Bird Johnson Wildflower Center and UT Austin’s Department of Integrative Biology for the annual Jean Andrews Plant Biology Seminar and science activity fair.
 Enjoy demos and activities at an all-ages science-themed fair, celebrating discovery and the natural world for the first part of the event.

-Then hear research ecologist and tribal liaison, Dr. Frank Kanawha Lake's science talk, “Indigenous Fire Stewardship, Pollinators and Eco-Cultural Restoration.”
+Then hear research ecologist and cultural fire practitioner Dr. Frank Kanawha Lake's science talk, “Indigenous Fire Stewardship, Pollinators and Eco-Cultural Restoration.”

 Details and Schedule: